OHIO-ECT/ITS-4900-SDx-HW-01/README.md

 10. Using the VyOS-2 console use ***similar*** steps from above and data from the prelab configure VyOS-2 eth1, eth2.

-12. Set default route to the IP of VyOS-1 eth2.
+12. Implement a default route on VyOS-2 to the IP of VyOS-1 eth2.

-13. Set a return route on (BRANDON IS WORKING HERE)
+13. Implement a return route on VyOS-1 to the IP of VyOS-2 eth2.

-11. From VyOS-2 console ping VyOS-1's eth2 IP.
+14. From VyOS-2 console ping VyOS-1's eth2 IP.

-12. From VyOS-2 console ping www.ohio.edu
+15. From VyOS-2 console ping www.ohio.edu

-13. From VyOS-2 console SSH to VyOS-1 eth1 IP (Syntax: ```ssh itsclass@x.x.x.x```).
+16. From VyOS-2 console SSH to VyOS-1 eth1 IP (Syntax: ```ssh itsclass@x.x.x.x```).
 Login with the usual username/PW.
 It is common to SSH into physical or virtual machines (esp. routers) this way.

 ### Client Config

-14. From VPCS-1 console use the following syntax to configure VPCS with static IP.
+17. From VPCS-1 console use the following syntax to configure VPCS with static IP.

 ```
 ip 100.70.MMM.A/26 100.70.MMM.B